Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Contests/LeetCode Contest #127/LC #127 Contest Review.md

 solutions received bad reviews too.
 I need to focus more on writing quality codes with optimal complexity along with a thorough explanation.
 This would benefit me more than anyone else, as it would be a great help during my revision.
 I was going through the solution of the top 10 people in the contest and I was literally amazed by the elegance of their solution.
-Now I realize why are they able to complete the contest within 10 to 15 minutes. **I have to see the codes of atleast top 10 people from the next contest**.
+Now I realize why are they able to complete the contest within 10 to 15 minutes. **I have to see the codes of at least top 10 people from the next contest**.